Blue Beetle: Publication history

 In 1964, Charlton Comics began publishing a new series of Blue Beetle which substantially revamped the hero, reinventing him as a university professor and altering the spelling of his name to Dan Garrett.
-The first issue (cover dated June 1964) was a new origin story that depicted Dan Garrett coming into possession of a mystical Egyptian scarab that granted him superpowers and beginning his career as the Blue Beetle.
-After five issues were published, the next issue was numbered as #50 (cover dated July 1965), taking over numbering from the anthology comic Unusual Tales.
-The series ended with issue #54 (cover dated February–March 1966), its numbering taken over afterwards by the anthology comic Ghostly Tales.
+The first issue (Jun.
+1964) was a new origin story that depicted Dan Garrett coming into possession of a mystical Egyptian scarab that granted him superpowers and beginning his career as the Blue Beetle.
+After five issues were published, the next issue was numbered as #50 (Jul.
+1965), taking over numbering from the anthology comic Unusual Tales.
+The series ended with issue #54 (Feb.-Mar.
+1966), its numbering taken over afterwards by the anthology comic Ghostly Tales.
 Issues #1-5 and #50-53 were written by Joe Gill and issue #54 by Roy Thomas; art for all ten issues was by Bill Fraccio and Tony Tallarico.

-Later in 1966, Blue Beetle was reinvented again in a set of backup stories published in Captain Atom #83 (cover-dated November 1966) through #86, plotted and drawn by Steve Ditko: they introduced Ted Kord, a student of Dan Garrett's, who took on the role of Blue Beetle following Garrett's apparent death.
-Kord was an inventor hero, using a variety of gadgets.
+Later in 1966, Blue Beetle was reinvented again in a set of backup stories published in Captain Atom #83 (Nov.
+1966) through #86, plotted and drawn by Steve Ditko: they introduced Ted Kord, a student of Dan Garrett's, who took on the role of Blue Beetle following Garrett's apparent death.
+Kord was an inventor hero, using a variety of gadgets, with a day job of running his own research lab.
 This Beetle received his own series in 1967, also by Ditko, which ran for five issues until the entire Charlton "Action Heroes" line of comic books ceased publication in 1968.
-With the rest of the Charlton line-up, he was sold to DC Comics in 1983.
+The story planned for a sixth issue was eventually printed, without coloring, in the fan publication Charlton Portfolio #1 in 1974.